SreeYantra/Educational-Resources-for-Cybersecurity/README.md

 This is a curated list of educational resources designed for teaching cybersecurity, with a focus on Capture the Flag (CTF) games used for learning.
 The resources are categorized and listed alphabetically within each section.

-Capture the Flag (CTF) Competitions
-CTFd – An open-source platform for hosting CTF competitions.
-CTFtime – A website that tracks upcoming and past CTF events.
-CTF Field Guide – A comprehensive guidebook to help prepare for CTF challenges.
 Online Training Grounds and Practice Challenges
 Avatao – Platform offering cybersecurity challenges to hone various skills.
 Crackmes.One – A site for reverse engineering challenges.